quang-do-se/aws-certs/devops/tmp/study.md

   - `Partition Placement Groups` help reduce the likelihood of correlated hardware failures for your application.
   - `Spread Placement Groups` are recommended for applications that have a small number of critical instances that should be kept separate from each other.

-In `CloudFormation`, `Intrinsic functions` can not be used within the Parameters section.
+In `CloudFormation`, `Intrinsic functions` can not be used within the `Parameters` section.

 ----------

-# Domain 3
+# Domain 3 - Monitoring and Logging

 - Metric Retention
   - Metric is kept for a period of 15 months